Security Risks With Online Hotel And Ticket Booking Websites

 Secured Socket Layer or SSL algorithms, which may be 64-bit or 128-bit encryption methods depending on the necessity, are often used in these very secure payment gateways.
 128-bit SSL algorithms are the most often used in the public domain to protect money transfer environments and encrypt sensitive information.
 These algorithms are exceedingly tough to break even with state-of-the-art tools.

-The problem, or rather the loopholes, lie with the internal data storage mechanisms deployed by the third party ticket booking websites.
+The problem, or rather the loopholes, lies with the internal data storage mechanisms deployed by third-party ticket booking websites.

 It may happen that while no security breach takes place on the part of your bank’s transfer system, security loopholes might exist in the hotel’s or the airline’s website.
 Suppose their servers are hacked, and any expert hacker appropriately mines the data.
 In that case, your complete details regarding the financial transaction, including your credit card details, will be in front of the hacker.